mehdighzal/uniworld/AI_INTEGRATION_GUIDE.md

-# AI Integration Guide for UniWorld Platform
+# AI Integration Guide for UniUp Platform

 ## 🎯 Overview

-This guide will help you complete the AI integration for subject and email suggestions in your UniWorld platform.
+This guide will help you complete the AI integration for subject and email suggestions in your UniUp platform.
 The integration includes:

 - **AI-powered email generation** using OpenAI GPT-3.5-turbo
 - **Multiple subject line options** for different email types